Sports Facilities in Goa

 Most scuba diving activities take place near the coast of Vasco De Gama town, around Grande Island.
-Some of the most popular sites for scuba diving are Suzy’s Wreck, Sail Rock, Davy jones Locker, Surge City, Turbo Tunnel
+Some of the most popular sites for scuba diving are Suzy’s Wreck, Sail Rock, Davy jones Locker, Surge City, Turbo Tunnel and Bounty Bay.

 For visitors who love speedboats but want to try something more adventurous than that, Water Skiing is the perfect water sport for you.
 The boats run at the speed of 30 to 40 miles per hour and can carry six to eight people.
 However, one needs to be an exceptionally good swimmer to try water skiing, as the chances of falling into the water are very high.